 An ombudsman or commissioner is a person who has been appointed to investigate complaints about an organisation.

-Ombudsmen and commissioners are independent, free of charge and impartial - that is, they don't take sides with the person who is complaining or the organisation being complained about.
+Ombudsmen and commissioners are independent, free of charge and impartial - they don't take sides with the person complaining or the organisation being complained about.

 Using an ombudsman or commissioner is a way of trying to resolve a complaint without going to court.

-- the Scottish Public Services Ombudsman deals with complaints about public services in Scotland, including, for example, councils, the NHS, housing associations, colleges and universities, prisons, most water authorities, the Scottish Government and Scottish Parliament
+The Scottish Public Services Ombudsman deals with complaints about public services in Scotland, including councils, the NHS, housing associations, colleges and universities, prisons, most water authorities, the Scottish government and the Scottish parliament.

-- the Financial Ombudsman Service (FOS) sorts out problems with banks, insurance, PPI, loans, mortgages, pensions and deals with other money and financial complaints
+The Financial Ombudsman Service (FOS) sorts out problems with banks, insurance, PPI, loans, mortgages, pensions and other money and financial issues.

-- the Property Ombudsman deals with complaints about estate agents, letting agents and other property professionals that are a member of its redress scheme
+The Property Ombudsman deals with complaints about estate agents, letting agents and other property professionals.

-- the Consumer Ombudsman might be able to help if you have a complaint about goods or services bought in the UK after 1 January 2015 (and online purchases within the EU)
+The Consumer Ombudsman might be able to help if you have a complaint about goods or services bought in the UK after 1 January 2015.

-- the Motor Ombudsman may be able to help with complaints about businesses that have signed up to one of its codes of practice
+The Motor Ombudsman might be able to help with complaints about businesses that have signed up to one of its codes of practice.

-- the Furniture Ombudsman can sort out problems when you've bought furniture or other items, for example, clothes.
-The Ombudsman can also deal with complaints when home improvements, such as a new bathroom, go wrong.
+The Furniture and Home Improvement Ombudsman can sort out problems when you've bought furniture or other items, for example clothes.
+The ombudsman can also deal with complaints when home improvements, such as a new bathroom, go wrong.

 An ombudsman should be a member of the Ombudsman Association (OA).
 Commissioners are usually members of the OA.
 Visit the Ombudsman Association website to check if an ombudsman or commissioner is a member.